 A student who has been granted residence permit for study is not covered by the Estonian Health Insurance Fund.
 Students can come to Estonia with travel insurance but are then required to obtain proper health insurance in Estonia.
 You have to have an insurance contract guaranteeing that any costs related to your medical treatment as a result of illness or injury during your stay in Estonia will be met.

 Non-EU students should follow the requirements of the Estonian Police and Border Guard Board and obtain a medical insurance in Estonia for the same period as the temporary residence permit is valid.
 Arrange your insurance contact within two months of your arrival to Estonia.
 Please present the contract to the Estonian Police and Border Guard Board.
 If you do not provide proof of proper insurance to the Police and Border Guard Board your temporary residence permit may be cancelled.

 All insured people have a family practitioner who is the first contact point in case of illness.
 The family practitioner treats minor illnesses, can make home visits and gives referrals to visit a medical specialist.
 No referral is needed to visit a psychiatrist, gynaecologist, dermatovenerologist, ophthalmologist, dentist, pulmonologist (for tuberculosis treatment), infection specialist (for HIV/AIDS treatment), surgeon or orthopaedist (for traumatology).

-For more information on family practitioners and how to find one, see the website of Estonian Health Insurance Fund.
-In case of needing support for finding a family practitioner or with relevant medical concerns, please contact with your university`s international students service.
+For more information on family practitioners and how to find one, see the website of Estonian Health Insurance Fund or read the following blog post from our Student Ambassador Anirudh: "4 Steps to Getting a Family Physician: What I Did to Get Myself Registered".
+In case you need further support in finding a family practitioner you can always turn to your university`s international students service.

 Emergency medical service and accident ward